typedclojure/esop16/README.md

 ## Usage

-To check all examples, run `make test`.
+To check all examples, run `make test`, or `lein test` if you have Leiningen installed.

 For a Clojure REPL, run `make repl`.
 The `require` function loads and type checks namespaces.